rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

 message further, it has to look that information up internally.
 Every mail server handles this differently with open source implementations often supporting several different methods.
-Unfortunately, configuring different e-mail servers is outside the scope of this resource.
+Unfortunately, configuring different email servers is outside the scope of this resource.

 #### Mail storage

-There are two main storage formats for e-mail messages, but no standard says that either must be used.
+There are two main storage formats for email messages, but no standard says that either must be used.
 Indeed, many mail servers such as Microsoft Exchange use their own proprietary format or store mail in relational databases.
-The primary on-disk storage formats for e-mail are mbox and maildir. mbox is a simple flat file of concatenated e-mails, while maildir stores each message in its own individual file and supports multiple message folders.
+The primary on-disk storage formats for email are mbox and maildir. mbox is a simple flat file of concatenated emails, while maildir stores each message in its own individual file and supports multiple message folders.

 ##### mbox

-If the mail system is using mbox, messages will be concatenated into the user's mbox file, generally in some central location (on Linux, this tends to be /var/spool/mail).
+If the mail system is using mbox, messages will be concatenated into the user's mbox file, generally in some central location.
+On Linux, this tends to be **/var/spool/mail**.
 Since every message enters a single file, this file can grow to tremendous size if not regularly purged.
-Here's an example mbox file.
-As you can see, each message including its headers is appended one at a time to the bottom of the file.
-This is terribly ineffecient when a user has many messages.
-Reading the file requires a lot of disk operations, and altering the file (particularly if messages somewhere in the middle of the file are deleted) is even more costly.
+Here's an example mbox file:

     # cat /var/spool/mail/root
     From root  Fri Oct 11 18:19:26 2013